WeftFinance/weft_docs/v1/revenue.md

 ### Liquidation Bonus

-The Weft dApp offers a liquidation bonus that incentivizes users to participate in the platform's liquidation activities, as they stand to benefit from the successful recovery of defaulted loans.
+The Weft dApp offers a liquidation bonus that incentivize users to participate in the platform's liquidation activities, as they stand to benefit from the successful recovery of defaulted loans.
 Similar to the loan interest, a share of the liquidation bonus is collected as a fee by Weft.

 All revenue collected will be shared by the Weft dApp and WEFT token stakers.
 The Weft dApp will retain a portion of the collected revenue to cover its operational costs, while the remaining share will be distributed to WEFT token stakers through the Insurance Module.